symfony/symfony-docs/reference/configuration/monolog.rst

                         id:                   ~ # Required (when the email_prototype is used)
                         method:               ~
                     formatter:            ~
-            # Setting this parameter to false forces the logger to reduce
+            # Set to false to use seconds (instead of microseconds) in
-            # the precision in the datetime field of the log messages from
-            # microsecond to second.
-Avoiding a call to the microtime(true)
-            # function and the subsequent parsing.
+            # the logs (gives a small performance boost).
             use_microseconds:             true

     .. code-block:: xml